How to build a jQuery PDF viewer with PDF.js

 is installed by default.

-PDF.js is an open source JavaScript library that renders PDF documents directly in the browser using HTML5’s <canvas>
+PDF.js(opens in a new tab) is an open source JavaScript library developed by Mozilla that renders PDF files directly in the browser using HTML5’s <canvas>

 <canvas id="canvas"></canvas>